Chandrasekhar Gadkari

-Gadkari was an attacking batsman, medium pace bowler and a great fielder.
+Gadkari was an attacking batsman, medium-pace bowler and a great fielder.
 He made a fine impression as a fielder in the 1952/53 tour to West Indies in an Indian side that was noted for its fielding.
-He made 50* in the Georgetown Test which remained his highest score.
+He made 50 not out in the Georgetown Test, which remained his highest Test score.
 His other tour was to Pakistan in 1954/55.
-Gadkari co-holds the Test record with Shafiq Ahmed for the most matches played in a career without either winning or losing - 6.
+Gadkari co-holds the Test record with Shafiq Ahmed for the most matches played in a career without either winning or losing – 6.

-He was commissioned into the army in 1949 and rose to become a lieutenant colonel.
+Gadkari was commissioned into the army in 1949 and rose to become a lieutenant colonel.
 He represented Services in the Ranji Trophy thereafter.
-But the army service also restricted his appearances.
+Army duties restricted his appearances in first-class cricket.
 He died in 1998 after a brief illness.